christophstrasen/WorldObserver/docs/guides/interest.md

 - `target`: the anchor identity for the probe plan.
   - For `squares` probe scopes (`near`, `vision`), valid kinds are `player` and `square`.
   - `scope = "onLoad"` ignores `target`.
+  - v0 note: singleplayer assumes the local player is `id = 0`.

 ## 3. Interest types available today